Funafuti International Airport: Facilities

 The airport is at an elevation of 9 ft above mean sea level.
 It has one runway which is 1524 m in length.
 The absence of runway lighting, minimal VHF radio and air navigation equipment means that operations are restricted to daylight hours.

 The runway was originally constructed using coral aggregate and has a sub-base layer of 8 cm thick coral gravel, surfaced with a 1–2 cm asphalt chip seal.
 It was resurfaced in 1992 and the runway was rated at 50 tonnes landing capacity; it was reduced to 20 tonnes landing capacity due to sub-surface water, deterioration of the sub-base and lack of surface maintenance.
 However, the runway was resurfaced in 2015 so that the pavement would be re-rated.

 The deterioration of the runway's sub-base is a consequence of its low elevation and the hydrologic dynamics in the sub-surface of the atoll.
 There was extensive swamp reclamation during World War II to create the airfield.
 About half of Fongafale islet is reclaimed swamp that contains porous, highly permeable coral blocks that allow the tidal forcing of salt water through the sub-base of the runway.
 This results in salt water pooling on the runway during spring tides.

 In 2011 World Bank and the government of Tuvalu agreed to commence the Tuvalu Aviation Investment Project (TvAIP) for the purpose of improving operational safety and oversight of international air transport and associated infrastructure at Funafuti International Airport.
 In November 2013 the World Bank approved US$6.06 million in finance for the TvAIP.
 Further World Bank funding was provided in 2017.
 TvAIP is intended to improve the runway so that it achieves a minimum pavement classification number (PCN) of 18 to provide a load-carrying capacity of the pavement that rates the runway for emergency flights.
 TvAIP also involved improvements of navigational aids and other safety and security facilities to meet International Civil Aviation Organization (ICAO) requirements.
+Tuvalu became the 192nd member of ICAO.

+In 2018, Tuvalu has opened a new international airport terminal.

 The airport is somewhat unusual due to limited space on the island, the runway is used as a common area for sporting and social activities when not in use.
-Sirens sound when a plane is landing, warning civilians to stay clear of the runway.
+A fire engine will activate its siren sound when a plane is landing, warning civilians to stay clear of the runway.

 Airlines and destinations

-Fiji Airways operates services 3 times a week (Tuesday, Thursday and Saturday) between Suva (originating from Nadi) and Funafuti with ATR 72-600 aircraft, which has a capacity of up to 72 passengers.
+Fiji Airways operates services 3 times a week (Tuesday, Thursday and Saturday) between Suva and Funafuti and twice a week (Monday and Friday) between Nadi and Funafuti with ATR 72-600 aircraft, which has a capacity of up to 72 passengers.

-Historical service no longer offered
+Historical services

 Up to 1999 Air Marshall Islands operated a Hawker Siddeley HS 748 with a passenger load of 55.

-In 2001 the government purchased a share of Air Fiji, which provided Tuvalu with greater control of its airline access; however, Air Fiji ceased operations in 2009.
+In 2001 the government of Tuvalu purchased a share of Air Fiji, which provided Tuvalu with greater control of its airline access; however, Air Fiji ceased operations in 2009.